heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 Take some time to read and understand the help message.

+#### Run the unicast emitter and receiver

+Using the help message, start the following applications in different terminals:

+- A unicast emitter with the following configuration:
+  - Delay: 0 seconds
+  - Frequency: 5 seconds
+  - Host: `127.0.0.1` or `localhost`
+  - Port: `9876`
+- A unicast receiver with the following configuration:
+  - Port: `9876`

+Once the emitter is started, you should see that messages are emitted at the specified frequency in the terminal.

+The receiver should receive the messages and print them in the terminal.

+Do not stop the emitter and receiver yet.

-#### Run the emitters
+#### Run the broadcast emitter and receivers

-Using the help message, start the following emitters in different terminals:
+Using the help message, start the following applications in different terminals:

 - A broadcast emitter with the following configuration:
-  - Delay of 5 seconds
+  - Delay: 5 seconds
-  - Frequency of 30 seconds
+  - Frequency: 30 seconds
-  - Host: TODO
+  - Host: `255.255.255.255`
+  - Port: `9877`
+- A broadcast receiver with the following configuration:
-  - Port: TODO
+  - Port: `9877`

+Once the emitter is started, you should see that messages are emitted at the specified frequency in the terminal.

+The receiver should receive the messages and print them in the terminal.

+Do not stop the emitter and receiver yet.

+#### Run the multicast emitter and receivers

+Using the help message, start the following applications in different terminals:

 - A multicast emitter with the following configuration:
-  - Delay of 10 seconds
+  - Delay: 10 seconds
-  - Frequency of 15 seconds
+  - Frequency: 15 seconds
-  - Host: TODO
+  - Host: `239.1.1.1`
-  - Port: TODO
+  - Port: `9878`
   - Network interface: check the note below
-- A unicast emitter with the following configuration:
+- A multicast receiver with the following configuration:
-  - Delay of 0 seconds
-  - Frequency of 5 seconds
-  - Host: TODO
+  - Host: `239.1.1.1`
-  - Port: TODO
+  - Port: `9878`
+  - Network interface: check the note below

 > **Note**
 > For the multicast emitter, you must specify a network interface to listen to
 > multicast datagrams.
 Check the help message to know how to do it.

-Once all the emitters are started, you should see that messages are emitted at the specified frequency in the terminal.
+Once the emitter is started, you should see that messages are emitted at the specified frequency in the terminal.

-#### Run the receivers

-Using the help message, start the following receivers in different terminals:

-- Two broadcast receivers with the following configuration:
-  - Broadcast receiver 1:
-    - Host: TODO
-    - Port: TODO
-  - Broadcast receiver 2:
-    - Host: TODO
-    - Port: TODO
-- Three multicast receivers with the following configuration:
-  - Multicast receiver 1:
-    - Host: TODO
-    - Port: TODO
-    - Network interface: check the note below
-  - Multicast receiver 2:
-    - Host: TODO
-    - Port: TODO
-    - Network interface: check the note below
-  - Multicast receiver 3:
-    - Host: TODO
-    - Port: TODO
-    - Network interface: check the note below
-- Two unicast receivers with the following configuration:
-  - Unicast receiver 1:
-    - Host: TODO
-    - Port: TODO
-  - Unicast receiver 2:
-    - Host: TODO
-    - Port: TODO

-> **Note**
-> For the multicast receivers, you must also specify a network interface to
-> listen to multicast datagrams.
-Check the help message to know how to do it.

-Once all the receivers are started, you should see that messages are received in the terminal from the emitter(s).
+The receiver should receive the messages and print them in the terminal.

+Do not stop the emitter and receiver yet.

 #### Check the logs of the emitters and receivers